Fairmont State volleyball knocks off Wheeling to snap Cardinals' historic streak

-In fact, Fairmont State snapped Wheeling's regular-season conference winning streak of 219-straight matches that dates back over a decade to Sept.
+Fairmont State snapped Wheeling’s regular-season conference winning streak of 219-straight matches that dates back to Sept.
 9, 2008.
 The 219-straight conference wins is an NCAA Division II record.
 Wheeling was 115-0 in MEC matches prior to Tuesday night.

 After a heartbreaking 3-2 defeat in the first match of the doubleheader, Fairmont State started fast in the nightcap and quickly grabbed a 2-0 lead after a 25-16 win in set one, and a 25-21 victory in set two.
 WU regrouped and extended the match with a 25-16 win in set three.